 Then, I was introduced to the founder of Transformational Voice®, Linda Brice.
 Linda showed me how to nurture, treasure and hone my personal authentic voice in a way I’d never imagined.
 I sang alto in school.
 Through Linda’s guidance, I’ve learned my authentic vocal range is dramatic coloratura soprano, and I’m speaking and singing in a way I’d never have thought possible even a few years ago.

 If you’re ready to rediscover the inner voice in you that longs to be creatively alive and expressive, let me help you set your authentic voice free.
-I am now a voice teacher in Lake Oswego, Oregon, and here to help you on your own transformational journey.
+I am now a voice teacher in Lake Oswego, Oregon (long-distance lessons also available on-lilne!) and here to help you on your own transformational journey.

 Laura Handke’s Transformational voice therapy lessons are wonderful!
 She is a treasure trove of valuable information about voice, speaking, singing and acting.
 Laura guides you in understanding how your own voice “works” and provides easy practices to do between appointments.
 I want to thank Laura for being a very warm, encouraging, supportive vocal coach.
 I warmly recommend her.Paivi PV